 It may seem obvious, and some people may even think that drawing caricature sketches is easier than drawing a portrait realistically, for instance – but this isn’t true.

-The art of caricature is anything but simple, and every great caricaturist starts their career practicing portraiture.
+The art of caricature is anything but simple, and every great caricaturist starts their career practicing portraiture and other drawing techniques.

 Before you attempt a caricature, make sure that you’re able to:

 Of course, you don’t have to be an expert to have a go at caricature.
 Even as an amateur, it can be useful to practice your drawing skills in a caricature style from a photograph or practice how to draw faces you know well.

 You can make it more like a portrait and closer to a realism by playing with shading techniques to create highlights and shadows or aim towards a certain style such as manga.

 Regardless of where you choose to start your journey towards caricature, make sure you take time to reflect on and observe the elements of each human face you wish to draw as a caricature.